whizark/commitlint-config-cz/README.md

 ## Modules & API

-There are some modules and API to convert `cz-customizable`'s config into `commitlint`'s config.
+commitlint-config-cz includes some modules and API for config conversion.

 ### `config.js`

-Gets the `commitlint` config from the `.cz-config.js` in the package root.
+Gets the converted commitlint config from the cz-customizable config which is defined in `package.json` or `.cz-config.js` in your package root.

 ```js
 const config = require('commitlint-config-cz/lib/config')();